 You may also want to include the link to your LinkedIn profile, especially if it contains endorsements or recommendations from colleagues.
 If you have a personal website that’s relevant to the call center position you’re applying for, you can include that as well.

 Your call center resume summary comes immediately after your contact info and concisely presents your qualifications for the job.
 It should be short—only one or two sentences—and make it easy for recruiters to understand why they should choose you for the position.
-A senior agent or call center manager might have a slightly longer summary that showcases accomplishments and key competencies.
+A senior call center representative or call center manager might have a slightly longer summary that showcases accomplishments and key competencies.

 3. Employment history (Experience)

 This section lists your work experience and previous employers.
 It’s also a place to display your qualifications for the call center job you’re applying for.
-Starting with your current (or most recent) job, share:
+Starting with your current (or most recent) job experience, share: